ML4ML: Automated Invariance Testing for Machine Learning Models: Experimental Results and Analysis

-The results in Table \ref{table:ml4ml_results} allow us to draw the following conclusions: (i) Our feature selection was effective, otherwise the DT assessors would not perform notably better than others; (ii) The notion of variance matrices may be generally applicable to different types of variance, otherwise the results could vary more dramatically among different variance testing; (ii) The size of our model-repository is relatively small, and the statistics (e.g., entropy) is less accurate.
-Although random forest and boosting can help, it is desirable to continue expanding the model-repository.
+The results in Table \ref{table:ml4ml_results} allow us to draw the following conclusions: (i) Our feature selection was effective, otherwise, the DT assessors would not perform notably better than others; (ii) The notion of variance matrices may be generally applicable to different types of variance, otherwise, the results could vary more dramatically among different variance testing; (ii) The size of our model-repository is relatively small, and the statistics (e.g., entropy) is less accurate.
+Although random forest and boosting can help, it is desirable to continue expanding the model repository.

-\section{5.
-Conclusions}
+\section{Conclusions}

-In this work, we propose a novel framework for evaluating the invariance quality of ML models automatically.
-Once we have drawn a parallel between invariance testing and medical image analysis, we can anticipate the need for such a framework that can facilitate the gradual systematization of invariance testing in the future.
+In this work, we propose a novel framework for evaluating the invariance qualities of ML models.
+This framework can be used to automate the testing procedure, replace labour-intensive analysis, and prevent unwanted deployment of the ML models.

+We use visualisation to show that simple formula-based scores, e.g., robust accuracy, does not suffice to approximate invariance qualities.
+The proposed framework enables us to evaluate invariance qualities from different perspectives, i.e., different modalities, testing positions and visual patterns.

+We also show the inter-rater reliability scores ($\sim$0.76-0.82) of invariance annotations, which would be considered between ``Good'' and ``Excellent'' in typical NLP applications \cite{irr}.

-Our experimentation with 600 CNN models confirm that feasibility of the proposed technical framework.
-As the three ML4ML assessors based on DT techniques are able to achieve around $81 \sim 95\%$ accuracy, noticeably better than linear regression and the robust accuracy formula by Gao et al. (\citeyear{fuzzaugmentation}), we can be confident about further improvement of ML4ML assessors in the near future with more training data available.
-For this reasoning, we will continue to add more ML models into the model repository.
+Our experimentation on three different types of invariance qualities with 600 CNN models has confirmed the usability and feasibility of the proposed technical framework, as the three ML4ML assessors based on DT techniques can achieve around $83 \sim 95\%$ accuracy, noticeably better than linear regression and the robust accuracy.

-In comparison with the advancements in medical image analysis, there will be many unexplored research directions in invariance testing.
-In addition to building a large model repository, the author team will also work on other types of invariance problems, such as 3D object rotation.